HobbesUnleashed/timers/README.md

 ## User Experience (UX)

 This website was developed to allow 8-ball pool enthusiasts wishing to add a time restriction to their game.
-Other timers are available but limit the user to a single, pre-determined time for each visit to the table.
+Other timers are available but limit the user to a single, pre-determined time for each visit to the table

-This site has the added benefit of allowing the user to choose between a selection of four individual timers ranging from 15 to 60 seconds, incrementing by 15 seconds.
+This site has the added benefit of allowing the user to choose between a selection of four individual timers ranging from 15 to 60 seconds, incrementing by 15 seconds

-There is also the added option of changing the presentation of the site from a black and white styling to an all colour option allowing for a little more personalisation for the user in how they view the site.
+There is also the added option of changing the presentation of the site from a black and white styling to an all colour option allowing for a little more personalisation for the user in how they view the site

 ### User stories